pulsovi/task-syncer/README.md

-# Anki Pug
+# TaskSyncer

-Provide a CLI app with some commands to manage your Anki models templated with Pug
+Provide a ticket like API for syncing asynchronous tasks

 ## Installation

-`npm install --save anki-pug`
+`npm install --save task-syncer`

-`echo 'modelsPath: ./model' > ./.ankipugrc`
+OR
+`yarn add task-syncer`